 This guidance is intended for employees who are the adopting parents and their managers and sets out the adoption leave and pay entitlements.

-Throughout the guidance reference is made to the term 'employee', which means that the individual holds a University contract of employment with the Chancellor, Masters and Scholars of the University and therefore, has entitlement to employment benefits.
+An employee in the context of this guidance is an individual who holds a University contract of employment with the Chancellor, Masters and Scholars of the University of Oxford and therefore, has entitlement to University employment benefits.

 It is essential that you read all the guidance in these adoption leave pages.